 January 31, 2013 (ADDIS ABABA) – The African Union Peace and Security Council (AUPSC) on Wednesday urged South Sudan’s warring parties to “faithfully” and “fully” abide by provisions last week’s ceasefire, seeking to effectively end hostilities and hostile propaganda.

-- IGAD mediators and South Sudan negotiating teams at the sigining of the ceasefire agreement in Addis Ababa, Ethiopia January 23, 2014 (IGAD/CEWARN Photo)
+- IGAD mediators and South Sudan negotiating teams at the sigining of the ceasefire agreement in the Ethiopian capital, Addis Ababa, on 23 January 2014 (Photo: IGAD/CEWARN)

 In a communiqué issued at the end of its 114th meeting of African head of states in Addis Ababa, Ethiopia, the AUPSC also expressed concerns at the reported skirmishes between the parties, which it said, undermines the truce.

 “(..)
 Any violation of commitments made in this respect should be fully documented by the AU Commission of Inquiry, as part of the efforts to ensure accountability and fight impunity,” partly reads the communiqué.